VMA-223: Global War on Terror

 VMA-223 flew combat missions over Afghanistan in the beginning phases of Operation Enduring Freedom in 2001–2002.
 In January 2003, the squadron deployed on board USS Kearsarge as part of the 2nd Marine Expeditionary Brigade (2nd MEB).
 After arriving in the Northern Persian Gulf it cross-decked to USS Bataan and began flying combat missions in support of the 2003 invasion of Iraq.
 During this time, the squadron surpassed 50,000 mishap-free flight hours.

 VMA-223 deployed to Iraq late in the summer of 2005 in support of Operation Iraqi Freedom.
-During a combat mission over Iraq on February 10, 2006 the squadron surpassed the 60,000 Class A mishap-free hours mark.
+During a combat mission over Iraq on 10 February 2006 the squadron surpassed the 60,000 Class A mishap-free hours mark.
 This milestone is even more impressive considering the maintenance and safety issues associated with the AV-8B aircraft.

 Starting in October 2011, to April 2012 VMA-223 was deployed in support of Operation Enduring Freedom.

-Future Plans and current aircraft flown
+Future plans and current aircraft flown

-As of March 2022,VMA-223 still operates the AV-8B Harrier II.